LukaSveigl/Dank-Tank-Trouble/README.md

   - The `menus` directory contains implementations of a basic menu and all other HUD displays.
   - The `shaders` directory contains implementations of shaders.

+# Used technologies
+This project is written in ES6, and uses the graphical library WebGL.
+The menus are created with DatGUI, and all 3D math is done using the gl-Matrix library.